Jufevic/quarto_game/README.md

 This package has no external dependencies, it is written in pure Python using libraries from the standard library.

 ### Installation instructions
-Clone this repository, then install it using uv: `uv install`.
+Clone this repository, then install it using uv: `uv venv` to create a virtual environment, then `uv pip install` .
 If you don't have uv yet, you can download it by following the [installation instruction](https://docs.astral.sh/uv/getting-started/installation/)

 ## Game modes
 You can play in three modes: